 Georgia Association of Water Professionals (GAWP) is a not-for-profit

-Association founded in 1932 with membership of over 4,000 water and wastewater
+Association founded in 1932 with membership of nearly 4,000 water and wastewater

 treatment plant operators and managers, municipal and industrial officials and

 manufacturers and their representatives, contractors, elected officials, and

 others concerned with Georgia's water resources.
 GAWP also has over 300 Utility